AvramRobert/omnia/doc/configuration.md

 `:key` denotes the key to be pressed, whilst `ctrl`, `alt` and `shift` denote if `:key` should be pressed together with either `ctrl`, `alt` or `shift`. <br />

-For simple character keys, the value of that `:key` field should just be a normal Clojure character. <br />
+For simple character keys, the value of `:key` field should just be a normal Clojure character. <br />

 Example - I want something to happen when I press "c": <br />